 Sen. Claire McCaskill of Missouri first objected to Helms nomination in April and then reaffirmed her stance in June, citing Helms’ decision to overturn the sex assault conviction of a captain at Vandenberg Air Force Base, Calif., in February 2012.

 Marine Corps veteran Justin Eldridge was found dead of an apparent self-inflicted gunshot wound in his Waterford, Connecticut home on October 29, 2013.
-Justin served in the USMC for 8 1/2 years.
+Justin served in the Marine Corps for 8 1/2 years.
 After a deployment to Afghanistan he battled with both Post Traumatic Stress Disorder and Traumatic Brain Injury.
-As a result he was medically retired from the USMC in 2008.
+As a result he was medically retired from the Marine Corps in 2008.
 Justin was married with four children at the time of his death.
 Justin’s wife Joanna has continued the fight for our soldiers and veterans.
 Senator Richard Blumenthal (D-CT) honored Justin Eldridge on the Senate Floor and co-sponsored a veteran suicide prevention bill in his name.
-Joanna attended the 2015 State of the Union in January and the bipartisan suicide prevention bill was signed into law in March 2015.
+Joanna attended the 2015 State of the Union and a bipartisan suicide prevention bill was signed into law in March 2015.

 Active Duty: Please be warned that the counseling for Military Sexual Trauma was only exempt from the security clearance questionnaire as interim guidance.
 This means that the ruling was only temporary.
 We need you to contact Representative Chellie Pingree and Senator Jon Tester and let them know that the National Intelligence Agency needs to make this policy permanent.
 There is no reason that it should not be included as an exemption with the counseling for combat PTSD, spousal counseling, and grief counseling.